bramreth/godot_tools/README.md

 # godot_tools
-frequently used tools to be used as a submodule for new Godot projects
+Welcome to the compendium of my most frequently used frequently used tools and assets.
+This acts as a submodule for my Godot projects.

 ## Curve Tween

-A tween that let's you select a custom easing shape with a Curve.
+A `Tween` that let's you select a custom easing shape with a `Curve`.

 ## Juicy Cam

-A camera using noise and trauma for better screenshake.
+A `Camera2D` using noise and trauma for better screenshake.

 ## ParticleQueue

-A particle handler that let's you have multiple concurrent copies of a oneshot particle.
+A `Particle` handler that let's you have concurrent copies of a oneshot particle.

-## particle assets
+## common assets (to be depracated)

-## assetlib reminder
+A selection of assets including particles, fonts and common image files.
+These have been either created by myself or procured from CCO sources.

+## recommended AssetLib tools

 - ColorPallete
 - Dialogic